 How to get an Allotment

-The first step in getting an allotment is to find out about allotment provision in your LA area.
+The first step in getting an allotment is to find out about allotment provision in your Local Authority (LA) area.
 Select your LA from the box below to find out about contacts and the addresses of allotment sites.
 If you do not know the name of your LA check out this map.
-If you KNOW there is an allotment site in your area and your local authority is not helpful then check the SAGS audit document to see if it mentions any extra site specific contacts.
-You could also email the sags secretary to see if SAGS holds a record of a site contact that is not in the computer data base.
-In the last resort the best advice we can give you is to stand outside the allotment site and grab the first plotholder you see and ask him/her who you should contact

 pick your local authority: